aakashvarshney23/CryptoNance/README.md

 password: master123
 // contains the pool of all the coins in the system

-the user id for the master branch is: em9dpOy3k0YAIK3zXTezlyvmtUu1 all the transations passing are gone through this file
+the user id for the master branch is: VAyYAeU9r7YZ2J8tg1aUXc1k3Bk1 (old: em9dpOy3k0YAIK3zXTezlyvmtUu1) all the transations passing are gone through this file